-- Zalmay Rassoul.
-Foreign Minister Rassoul was considered an early front-runner because of his generally close relations with Karzai.
-However, polls in December 2013 put him behind Ghani and Abdullah, and final results tracked with that polling.
-Rassoul attempted to win Northern Alliance votes by naming Ahmad Zia Masoud, brother of Ahmad Shah Masoud, as first vice presidential candidate.
-The other Rassoul running mate was Bamiyan governor Habiba Sohrabi, an ethnic Hazara, who appeared to garner female support at campaign rallies.
-(Two other females were vice-presidential candidates.) - Qayyum Karzai.
-Despite President Karzai's repeated statements that he did not want his elder brother to run, Qayyum entered the race nonetheless.
-In early March 2014, Qayyum withdrew and endorsed Rassoul. - Abdi Rab Rasul Sayyaf.
-Sayyaf's candidacy concerned U.S. and international officials because of his past ties to radical Islamist Arab volunteers in the anti-Soviet war who ultimately formed Al Qaeda.
-As a parliamentarian, Sayyaf has consistently opposed legislation codifying the rights of women or weakening the authority of the Islamic clergy.
+- consistently opposed legislation codifying the rights of women or weakening the authority of the Islamic clergy.
 Afghan women's groups reportedly fear his candidacy more than any of the other contestants.
 One of his vice presidential running mates was Ismail Khan, a faction leader discussed above.
-The ticket polled in the single digits, which roughly tracked with the final vote count. - Other candidates.
+The ticket polled in the single digits, which tracked with the first round vote count. - Other candidates.
 Other approved candidates were considered by experts as having little chance.
-They include Nangarhar governor Ghul Agha Shirzai; former; Daoud Sultanzoi, a former Communist and parliamentarian; Karzai adviser Hedayat Amin Arsala; and Qotboddin Helal.
-Former Defense Minister Abdul Rahim Wardak, withdrew in mid-March 2014 but did not endorse any other candidate.
-Former King Zahir Shah's grandson Mohammad Nadir Naeem also dropped out before the April 5 vote.
+They include Nangarhar governor Ghul Agha Shirzai; Daoud Sultanzoi, a former Communist and parliamentarian; Karzai adviser Hedayat Amin Arsala; and Qotboddin Helal.
+Former Defense Minister Abdul Rahim Wardak withdrew in mid-March 2014, and former King Zahir Shah's grandson Mohammad Nadir Naeem dropped out shortly thereafter.